Extended and Summer CPE. Clinical Placements.

 We Meet People Where They Are

-We train CPE students in four clinical areas: Night Ministry (nightly walks on the streets of San Francisco), Care Line (telephone care and crisis line operated by counselors working from home), Community Programs (multi-faith religious services for the marginalized), and Ministry of Awareness (religious non-profit administration in the digital age).
+We train CPE students in four clinical areas: Night Ministry (nightly walks on the streets of San Francisco), Care Line (telephone care and crisis line operated by counselors working from home), Community Programs (multi-faith religious services for the marginalized), and Ministry of Awareness (religious non-profit media and administration in the digital age).

 We Listen With Love